GoppeltM/WorkItOut-game/docs/playtesting.md

 This page contains notes about the playtesting sessions that were held - most recent at the top.

+# 1.8.2017
+* red/darkred are really difficult to distinguish.
+* There is no 9 time marker, but it is confusing.
+Consider adding a dot: “6.”
+* Stalemate cards are more dangerous than you might think.
+You are tied for a long time, even though much better opportunites may be available
+* Letting two team members work is more expensive than most cancellation costs, i.e. cancelling in between for a better request might be beneficial
+* keeping track of the current step and round is not easy.
+Supporting this would help a lot.
+* Communication seems to balance against aging cost.
+  As soon as you add a third person to the same task, added communication cost is probably higher than aging, so it is better to spread your manpower.
+  This also limits team size much more than anticipated, more than 5-6 players will probably never play within 25 rounds.
+  Putting 3 or 4 players on the same task is only beneficial if other tasks are too risky

+Round stats:
+* Total time: ca. 20 mins, ca. 10 rounds (?)
+* 7 requests fulfilled (125 points)
+* 4 rejected (205 points, paid cancellation  25)
+* 3 players
+* project pot mostly never above 70

 # 25.7.2017
 First few rounds showed that expenses for cancelling projects is immense.
 If you are unlucky, you will run out of time before fulfilling a single request.